adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

   * `AnotherInstantiationName/FooTest.HasBlahBlah/1` for `"dog"`

-Please note that `INSTANTIATE_TEST_CASE_P` will instantiate _all_ tests in the given test case, whether their definitions come before or _after_ the `INSTANTIATE_TEST_CASE_P` statement.
+Please note that `INSTANTIATE_TEST_CASE_P` will instantiate _all_ tests in the given out case, whether their definitions come before or _after_ the `INSTANTIATE_TEST_CASE_P` statement.

 You can see